Making glitch art in R

 Where M can be one of the following operations, with equal probability:

-• add: take all unique values of the raw vector, randomly sample a number of them, and then insert these in at the change point.
+: take all unique values of the raw vector, randomly sample a number of them, and then insert these in at the change point.move

-• move: take a chunk of elements starting at the change point, delete them, and then reinsert them at a random point in the raw vector.
+: take a chunk of elements starting at the change point, delete them, and then reinsert them at a random point in the raw vector.clone

-• clone: as with move, but don’t delete the chunk, simply copy it to another location.
+, but don't delete the chunk, simply copy it to another location.delete

 One thing to note about databending images is that it is important not to make changes to the data near the start of the file, as this is the file header and corrupting it can destroy the image altogether.
 So I limit the possible change points that can be chosen to anything after the first 0.5% of the elements and before the final 5% of the elements (to avoid subscript-out-of-bounds type errors).